DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-18-finding-out-what-data-our-users-need.md

 title: Finding out what data our users need
 description: Exploring what data would be helpful to users and how they would use it
 date: 2021-06-18
+screenshots:
+  items:
+    - text: Data shown to research participants
+      src: spreadsheet-example.png
 ---

-{% from "screenshots/macro.njk" import appScreenshots with context %}

 Users need to see data about the applications they receive.

 This data helps them make decisions and report to other people, for example when a course is close to being full.